 Is the structure really going to handle extreme weather events?
 (Funny thing, but extreme weather events have been happening for quite some time now)

 Many of the discussions around resilience involve big-picture planning.
 True resilience involves more than a single structure.
 Factors to be considered include site selection and assessment, landscaping, people movement and so on.
 This shifts the conversation from structural engineering to urban development.

 Can we help?

-Markham would like to be a small part of this big picture.
-Durability, and therefore resilience, of concrete is our thing.
+MARKHAM would like to be a small part of this big picture.
+Durability and therefore resilience of concrete is our thing.
 We call it ‘Adding life’, and it’s achieved with increased impermeability.
-Concrete being one of the most common building materials, making it more durable is an important factor in the overall resilience of any structure.
+Concrete is one of the most common building materials, making it more durable is an important factor in the overall resilience of any structure.